LaurieQiu/LaurieQiu.github.io/_posts/2021-05-31-skateboarding-as-a-way-of-life.md

+---
+layout: post
+title: Skateboarding as a way of life
+---

 I like people who are really into skateboarding, doing it as an expression of their love for life and freedom.
 I respect their courage.

 This year, I have watched a number of skateboarding videos to chill myself out.
 And here are some quotes from the video *[The Hill Bombing Skateboarders of San Francisco](https://youtu.be/2d6TBfIZzh0)*: